menu

 Occupations and Workforce

-Fenwick Island is a decidedly white-collar town, with fully 93.46% of the workforce employed in white-collar jobs, well above the national average.
+Fenwick Island is a decidedly white-collar town, with fully 95.07% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fenwick Island is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fenwick Island who work in sales jobs (29.91%), management occupations (14.95%), and business and financial occupations (11.22%).
+There are especially a lot of people living in Fenwick Island who work in sales jobs (29.58%), healthcare (11.97%), and management occupations (10.56%).

 Also of interest is that Fenwick Island has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Fenwick Island telecommute to their jobs.
-Overall, about 29.52% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle